tvmai/tvmai.github.io/_posts/2017-08-22-Optimize-Deep-Learning-GPU-Operators-with-TVM-A-Depthwise-Convolution-Example.md

 ---
 layout: post
 title:  "Optimize Deep Learning GPU Operators with TVM: A Depthwise Convolution Example"
-date:   2017-08-21
+date:   2017-08-22
 author: Yuwei Hu
 ---

 Efficient deep learning operators are at the core of deep learning systems.
 This blog teaches you how to write efficient GPU operators with the help of [TVM](https://github.com/dmlc/tvm), an end to end tensor IR/DSL stack for deploying deep learning workloads to hardwares.

-We use the depthwise convolution operator as an example, i.e. [topi.nn.depthwise_conv2d_nchw](http://docs.tvmlang.org/api/python/topi.html#topi.nn.depthwise_conv2d_nchw), that is 2x faster than tensorflow's hand crafted version.
+We use the depthwise convolution as an example, i.e. [topi.nn.depthwise_conv2d_nchw](http://docs.tvmlang.org/api/python/topi.html#topi.nn.depthwise_conv2d_nchw), that is 2x faster than tensorflow's hand crafted version.
 Below is the speed comparison with Input = [1, 1, 96, 96], Filter = [1, 1, 32, 32], stride = [1, 1], padding = 'SAME':

 {:center: style="text-align: center"}